drocheam/optrace/docs/source/details/convolution.rst

    \end{array}\right]
    :label: eq_conv_rgb_r_to_rgb

-Auch wenn das Ursprungsrotspektrum ein reines Rot in sRGB Farbraum erzeugt, so muss das durch die Faltung mit der PSF nicht der Fall sein.
-Durch starke Dispersion im System können gelbe Wellenlängen unter dem Rotspektrum achsferner sein, wodurch sich ein gelber Rand in der PSF und Anteile in :math:`\text{psf}_{r\rightarrow g}(x, y)` ergeben können.
+Even if the original red spectrum generates a pure red in the sRGB color space, this might not be the case after convolution with the PSF.
+Chromatic aberration could lead to more transversal chromatic aberration for smaller wavelengths, resulting in a yellow fringe in the PSF and components in :math:`\text{psf}_{r \rightarrow g}(x, y)`.

-Analog gilt für den G-Kanal mit der sRGB color matching function :math:`g(\lambda)`:
+Similarly, this applies to the G-channel with the sRGB color matching function :math:`g(\lambda)`:

 .. math::
    \text{im}_{2,g\rightarrow rgb}(x, y) =